lamphead18/oystr-challenge/README.md

 ## Output

-The application will create a CSV file in the `output` directory with the scraped data.
+The application will create a JSON file in the `output` directory with the scraped data.
 The filename includes a timestamp to avoid overwriting previous results.